As everything goes pear shaped

 A party accompanied by two police dog handlers with their dogs walked cautiously out from behind the men and handcuffed them.
 Others moved forward to maintain coverage.
 As one squad escorted the invaders away, another half dozen soldiers with pistols boarded the aircraft and arrested the flight crew.
 The guard commander declared, 'Area secured, stand down to surveillance positions.'

 The captives were loaded into the waiting trucks after full body search had been carried out, then transported back to the police station for interrogation.
-Holmes radioed the city entrance squads to stand to and to expect a raiding party is imminent.
+Holmes radioed the city entrance squads to prepare for a raiding party which may be imminent.

 Leaving the guard commander to secure the airfield in case there was another visitor, Holmes returned to supervise locking up of this party at HQ.
 By the time they arrived back, the desk serjeant had the task well in hand, so Mary and Holmes adjourned to the ready room to await developments.
 Processing continued with the intruders.
 First, they were read their rights which they acknowledged and requested legal representation.
 They were experienced with the process, having decided there was nothing to be gained by arguing the point.
 After fingerprinting and identifying each, they were then placed in cells to await further action.
 Going armed with intent and criminal trespass were the least of the charges to be answered.
 The flight crew were slightly different as they weren't armed and claimed that they were just flying the plane under a charter.
 However, they had made a false emergency broadcast and ignored a police direction.